Dubai Airshow 2023 unveils future-focused conference agenda to shape new era for aerospace and defence

 The CPD-accredited conferences at Dubai Airshow 2023 will play a pivotal role in addressing critical industry challenges and fostering innovation.
 The event will bring together experts, leaders, and stakeholders to shape the future of aerospace with a focus on priority topics such as Advanced Aerial Mobility, Sustainability, Passenger Experience, Air Traffic Management, Diversity & Inclusion, Space, start-ups and mentoring platform Vista, student-focused NextGen Leaders, along with the Airworthiness & Safety Conference.

-Global leaders confirmed to speak during the conferences include Paul, Griffiths, Chief Executive Officer, Dubai Airports, H.E Sarah Bint Yousif Al Amiri, Minister of State for Public Education and Advanced Technology, Chairwoman, UAE Space Agency, H.E Mohammed, Al Kuwaiti, Head of Cyber Security, UAE Government, Tony, Douglas, Chief Executive Officer, Riyadh Air, Julie, Marks, Acting Executive Director for the Office of Environment and Energy and Ibrahim, Ahli, Deputy CEO, Dubai Air Navigation Services.
+Global leaders confirmed to speak during the conferences include Paul Griffiths, Chief Executive Officer, Dubai Airports, H.E.
+Sarah Bint Yousif Al Amiri, Minister of State for Public Education and Advanced Technology, Chairwoman, UAE Space Agency, H.E.
+Mohamed Al Kuwaiti, Head of Cyber Security, UAE Government, Tony Douglas, Chief Executive Officer, Riyadh Air, Julie Marks, Acting Executive Director for the Office of Environment and Energy, and Ibrahim Ahli, Deputy CEO, Dubai Air Navigation Services.
 The Aviation Mobility stage will host conferences around essential topics on Air Traffic Management (ATM) and Advanced Aerial Mobility, while bringing two new tracks: Passenger Experience, and Diversity & Inclusion.

 “Striking the right balance between fostering innovation and ensuring safety and security within regulatory frameworks is paramount for the future of VTOL aircraft.
 We are looking forward to sharing the global airport perspective on behalf of ACI members at the Dubai Airshow, where we'll explore how innovative regulation can empower airports and the industry to soar to new heights while safeguarding the skies and passengers' trust, bringing added value to local communities, businesses, as well as facilitating the societal transformation towards sustainability," commented Luis Felipe de Oliveira, Director General, Airports Council International (ACI) World.